EliasObeid9-02/VocaLinux/doc/sections_en/chapter_1.typ

   The primary aim of this project is to design, implement, and evaluate a prototype system that provides a hands-free, voice-based interface for the Linux shell, with a focus on improving accessibility for users with physical disabilities.

   To achieve this aim, the following objectives have been established:

-  #enum(
-    [To identify a suitable Automatic Speech Recognition (ASR) model that is lightweight, powerful, and capable of independent character recognition.], [To train and modify the selected ASR model to improve its performance and accuracy specifically for transcribing Linux shell commands.], [To design a system architecture that effectively integrates the modified ASR module with a custom-built command interpretation engine.], [To develop a working prototype that can recognize and correctly formulate a core set of common Linux commands.], [To evaluate the prototype's accuracy and usability based on a predefined set of spoken command scenarios.], )
+  + To identify a suitable Automatic Speech Recognition (ASR) model that is lightweight, powerful, and capable of independent character recognition.
+  + To train and modify the selected ASR model to improve its performance and accuracy specifically for transcribing Linux shell commands.
+  + To design a system architecture that effectively integrates the modified ASR module with a custom-built command interpretation engine.
+  + To develop a working prototype that can recognize and correctly formulate a core set of common Linux commands.
+  + To evaluate the prototype's accuracy and usability based on a predefined set of spoken command scenarios.
 ])

 == #en([Scope and Limitations])